Table of Contents

 Everything You Need to Know about Choosing Wood Pellets for Perfect Barbecue

 After spending weeks comparing different models of pellet smokers and then finally making your decision, you’re ready to cook your first meal.
 This whole pellet smoker deal can be quite confusing.
-You have to figure out what kind of meat you’re going to cook (I’d start here), all the different tools you’ll need, and what kind of wood pellets for your smoker you’re going to use.
+You have to figure out what kind of meat you’re going to cook (I'd start here), and all the different tools you’ll need.
+Then, you need to figure out the best wood pellets for smoking whatever meat you plan on cooking first.

 What are Wood Pellets?